christopher-besch/homepage/README.md

 - [ ] latest photos as well
 - [ ] update bookmarks
 - [ ] claimer that no ai
+- [ ] add LinkedIn, ORCID, ham radio callsign to about
+- [ ] add list of publications, maybe science page or above articles
+- [ ] add paper
+- [ ] add reference to RSS feed after each article

 # Nope (or later)
 - [ ] purchase image button